-All Employees are legally entitled to a Written Statement, which they must receive within two months of starting the job.
+All employees are legally entitled to a Written Statement, which they must receive within two months of starting the job.
 This statement is a summary in writing of your main terms and conditions of employment.
 It’s not itself a contract of employment but is evidence of the contract of employment.
-(For information regarding Freelancers and Contractors, see below).

 What is a contract of employment?

 A contract of employment is a legally binding agreement between an employer and employee, which is formed when you agree to work for an employer in return for pay.
 It may be made orally, but should be in writing to avoid dispute.